pbhogan/TinyJSON/README.md

 * Transmogrify objects into JSON and back again.
 * Uses reflection to dump and load object graphs automagically.
-* Supports primitives, classes, structs, enums, lists and dictionaries.
+* Supports primitives, classes, structs, enums, lists, dictionaries and arrays.
+* Supports single dimensional arrays, multidimensional arrays and jagged arrays.
 * Parsed data uses proxy variants that can be implicitly cast to primitive types for cleaner code.
 * Numeric types are handled without fuss.
 * Optional pretty printing JSON output.
+* Polymorphic classes supported with a type hint encoded into the JSON.
+* Optionally encode properties and private fields.
 * Unit tested.

 ## Usage